AlfonsoFlores16/FlashCardAppLab2/README.md

 ## Lab 2

 ### App Description
 `TODO://` This flashcard app can alternate between questions and answers.
 The user can also create a custom flashcard by inputting a question and answer.
 The custom flashcard will display in the main screen after pressing a save button.
-The user can also has the ability to press a cancel button which will make the app return to the main screen, to the previous question.
+The user also has the ability to press a cancel button which will make the app return to the main screen, to the previous question.

 ### App Walk-though